For Principals running portfolios Mac · 15+

 Twenty minutes before your 1:1 with Sarah, Seriesly drafts a single page.
 What you talked about last time.
 What she's been chasing across the last three meetings.
 The JIRA ticket she filed yesterday that you haven't read.
 The thing you said you'd do and didn't.

-It's the briefing a good chief of staff would slide across your desk — except now you have one for every recurring meeting on your calendar, not just the board meeting.
+It's the briefing you used to wish someone would slide across your desk — except now you have one for every recurring meeting on your calendar, not just the board meeting.

 Brief · 1:1 with Sarah Chen · 12:45 today